Welcome to the Kamloops Astronomical Society (KAS) Home Page.

 For further information or to become a member, come to one of our monthly meetings or send an email using our contact form.

-All events are open to members and guests.
+All events are open to KAS members and guests

-Bring chairs, snacks, beverages, bug dope, boots, flash lights, hand sanitizer.
+For events at Stake Lake, bring chairs, snacks, beverages, bug dope, boots, flash lights (red light is best!), hand sanitizer.

 Masks are optional but recommended.